ryokbys/nap/doc/fitpot.rst

 The method used to fit parameters to the sample data.
 Available methods are the following:

+*sd/SD* :
+   Steepest descent algorithm which requires gradient information.

 *cg/CG* :
-   Conjugate gradient algorithm which requires gradient information. **CG seems to be slower than BFGS and L-BFGS.**
+   Conjugate gradient algorithm which requires gradient information.

 *bfgs/BFGS* :
    Quasi-Newton method with BFGS.
 This requires gradient information.

-*lbfgs/LBFGS* :
-   Limited-memory version of BFGS.
-This requires gradient information.
-   In case of optimizing a lot of parameters, this should be used instead of *BFGS*.

 *check_grad* :
    Comparison of analytical derivative and numerical derivative.